 With Amazon Echo Dot and Google Home Mini voice assistants are becoming more accessible to the mass market.
 Devices become more affordable to a broader audience.

-But with companies such as Google, Apple, Amazon and Microsoft pushing the capabilities of their respective assistants into the market, their availability will extent as will their features.
+But with companies such as Google, Apple, Amazon and Microsoft pushing the capabilities of their respective assistants into the market, their availability will extend as will their features.

 Another important point is that voice assistants can be integrated into an increasing number of products regardless of the respective hardware, e.g. Google Assistant works with Bose Headphones, Amazon’s Alexa operates within the BMW car entertainment system.